hashicorp/terraform-provider-hcp/docs/resources/dns_forwarding_rule.md

 ### Required

 - `dns_forwarding_id` (String) The ID of the DNS forwarding configuration this rule belongs to.
+The DNS forwarding must be in `ACTIVE` state.
-- `domain_name` (String) The domain name for which DNS forwarding rule needs to be created.
+- `domain_name` (String) The domain name for which DNS forwarding rule needs to be created (e.g., `staging.internal.com`).
 - `hvn_id` (String) The ID of the HVN that this DNS forwarding rule belongs to.
-- `inbound_endpoint_ips` (List of String) The IP addresses of the target customer network inbound endpoints to which the DNS requests for the above domain will be forwarded.
+- `inbound_endpoint_ips` (List of String) The IP addresses of your DNS servers or AWS Route 53 VPC endpoint to which DNS requests will be forwarded.
+Maximum 2 IPs per rule.

 ### Optional